 Kosaku Aoyagi (mentor: Neena Sharma)

 Project title: Phenotyping Chronic Low Back Pain Patients with Central Sensitization

-The aims of this study are to capture characteristics of people with chronic low back pain who also represent symptoms of central sensitization, and subgroup them from the entire population with chronic low back pain.
+The aims of this study were to capture characteristics of people with chronic low back pain who also represented symptoms of central sensitization, and sub-grouped them from the entire population with chronic low back pain.

 Fahed Mehyar (mentor: Neena Sharma)